MAAP-Project/stac_ipyleaflet/README.md

 WORK IN PROGRESS.
 Right now this does nothing with STAC.
 Currently this provides a module on top of ipyleaflet demonstrating how to load tile layers (from `biomass-layers.csv` and create histograms from a bounding box and visible layers.

+Much of this is inspired and copied from [leafmap](https://leafmap.org/)

 ![Jupyter Lab ScreenShot](jlab-screenshot.png)

 ## Requirements